Champions' League winner 1996 |

 AM: Alfred Schmidt (Germany)

 Schmidt played as attacking midfielder for Borussia Dortmund from 1956 to 1968, winning the German Cup in 1965 and the UEFA Cup Winners' Cup in 1966.
 In total, he played for Dortmund 276 times, scoring 67 times.
-Capped 25 times between 1957 and 1964 and was a member of the team that finished fourth at the 1958 FIFA World Cup in Sweden.
+He was capped 25 times between 1957 and 1964 and was a member of the team that finished fourth at the 1958 FIFA World Cup in Sweden.

 AM/LW: Marco Reus (Germany)